 Sciatica During Pregnancy

-Here's the scoop on what causes sciatic nerve pain during pregnancy (you know, that nagging pain in your back — and maybe even down your leg) and how to deal.
+Here's the scoop on what causes sciatic nerve pain during pregnancy and how to deal.

 What is sciatica during pregnancy?

-It’s a nasty shooting pain down the back of your leg.
+It’s a nasty shooting pain that you feel in your back and maybe even down the back of your leg.
 It’s caused by the compression of the sciatic nerve, a nerve that runs from the lower back (you guessed it!) down the back of each leg.

 What are the signs of sciatica during pregnancy?